 The cases described below should be viewed as illustrative only.
 Actual practices that may constitute plagiarism may differ, and actual penalties imposed may be more or less severe than those described here:

-- A student who had plagiarized through paraphrasing the ideas of another throughout most of his seminar paper was suspended for one semester.
-The student argued that the standards applied to acknowledging sources in this country were far more stringent than those applied in his own country, and therefore his plagiarism was accidental.
-Although his argument may have been factually true, the Administrative Board found that he had in fact plagiarized and that this could not and would not be tolerated.
-At the time of his suspension the student was completing the spring semester of his LL.M. program.
-He received no credit for the entire semester.
-Under the terms of his suspension, this student had to re-apply to the LL.M.
-Program in order to regain admission.
-His readmission was denied.
+- A student who had plagiarized through paraphrasing the ideas of another throughout most of a seminar paper was suspended for one semester.
+The student argued that the standards applied to acknowledging sources in this country were far more stringent than those applied in the student’s own country, and therefore the plagiarism was accidental.
+Although the student’s argument may have been factually true, the Administrative Board found that the student had in fact plagiarized and that this could not and would not be tolerated.
+At the time of the suspension the student was completing the spring semester of the LL.M. program.
+The student received no credit for the entire semester.
+Under the terms of the suspension, this student had to re-apply to the LL.M. program in order to regain admission.
+The readmission was denied.

 - A student submitted a short paper that consisted entirely of material taken from a published article by another author.
 The material was not placed in quotation marks, nor was the article cited.
 Although the paper was one of several short, ungraded papers submitted in that course, the student received no credit for the course and was suspended for a semester.

 - A student had graduated with the LL.M. degree.
-In time, it was brought to the attention of his former supervisor that his LL.M. paper had been plagiarized.
+In time, it was brought to the attention of the student’s former supervisor that the student’s LL.M. paper had been plagiarized.
 The student’s degree was rescinded.